artcava/XPoster/docs/architecture.md

 - Silent failures are eliminated: misconfiguring a text-only provider in an image-generating slot surfaces explicitly at the point of use inside `FeedOrchestrator`
 - `TextProvider` and `ImageProvider` can now be **different providers within the same slot** (e.g. DeepSeek for text + FalAi for image)

+### Value Object Pattern — Prompt Requests

+**What**: `PromptRequest` and `ImagePromptRequest` are immutable `record` value objects that bundle all prompt-related data (input text, system/user prompt templates, tuning parameters) into a single parameter passed to `ITextToTextProvider.GenerateTextAsync` and `ITextToImageProvider.GenerateImageAsync`.

+**Why**: Prior to this change, AI providers received individual string/int parameters, creating coupling between provider method signatures and prompt-construction decisions that belong exclusively to the orchestrator.
+Moving to value objects means:
+- Provider interfaces are stable regardless of how many prompt parameters are needed
+- Orchestrators own prompt intent entirely; providers are pure translation layers
+- Adding a new prompt parameter (e.g. `TopP`, `FrequencyPenalty`) requires changing only `PromptRequest` and the orchestrator that builds it — no provider interface changes

+**Trade-off**: Callers must construct a `PromptRequest` before each provider call.
+For the current usage pattern (one call per prompt step), this is negligible overhead compared to the interface stability gained.

 **Capability map**:

 | `AiProvider` | `ITextToTextProvider` | `ITextToImageProvider` |